-Some critical reviewers find a connection between Josef K, the initial K, by Franz Kafka and Life & Times of Michael K's protagonist Michael K's initial K by J.M.
+Similarly, some critical reviewers comment a connection between the novel of The Trail's protagonist Josef K, initial, by Franz Kafka and Life & Times of Michael K's protagonist Michael K's initial by J.M.
 Coetzee.
-Life & Times of Michael K tells Michael K's story, but this story is being mentioned also by two different narrators.
-Wim Bronzwaer's article "Een Zuidafrikaani Meesterwerk" comments on the allegorical feature of Coetzee's works as follows: "Coetzee as a writer is to a large extent defined by the South African environment, which is somehow a side condition of his work, just like Prague for Kafka.
+Life & Times of Michael K is not only telling the Michael K's story, but is being mentioned by two different narrators.
+Wim Bronzwaer's article "Een Zuidafrikaani Meesterwerk" comments on the allegorical feature of Coetzee's works: "Coetzee as a writer is to a large extent defined by the South African environment, which is somehow a side condition of his work, just like Prague for Kafka.
 But his books are realistic descriptions of this country and the historical situation" (23).